Fernando-A-Rocha/mta-samp-maploader/README.md

 # Important Info

-- MTA currently limits the amount of objects you can stream within a small radius, it's very noticeable when in SA-MP interiors with a lot of objects
+- MTA currently limits the amount of objects you can stream within a small radius (memory issue).
+It's very noticeable when in SA-MP interiors with a lot of objects, e.g. test map #2
 - Transparent materials currently don't work when applied with SetObjectMaterial **(todo)** [issue 2](https://github.com/Fernando-A-Rocha/mta-samp-maploader/issues/2)
 - Material color currently has no effect when applied with SetObjectMaterial **(todo)** [issue 3](https://github.com/Fernando-A-Rocha/mta-samp-maploader/issues/3)
 - setObjectMaterialText is currently not supported **(todo)** [issue 4](https://github.com/Fernando-A-Rocha/mta-samp-maploader/issues/4)